Gladstone Park: Our Quirky Past

 When permanent settlers began moving to the area in the 1830s, they brought with them European notions about how to grow.
 By 1855, 50 buildings had been erected in what was to become the commercial center of Jefferson Park, putting pressure on town leaders to more efficiently organize their village in standard western ways.
 Formally platting out a street grid, they incorporated as the Town of Jefferson in 1872, according to the Electronic Encyclopedia of Chicago.
 That’s when the road system began to go awry.
 There was no thought to abandoning the old diagonal Indian trails that ran into the area because they were some of the most direct routes into the big city.
 But nobody was sure how to integrate them appropriately with the new straight thoroughfares that were being platted to run into the community or the rectangular blocks that were filling up the spaces inbetween.
 If the intersecting roads were starting to get a bit confusing leading into Jefferson’s town center, it was in Gladstone at its northern end that the problem had the potential to become critical, for that is where the old slanting roads were already splitting and merging at their most acute angles.
 They wouldn’t be any worse an issue as long as the farmers there kept their acreage in large tracts with no need for new roads.
 And since the onion business was thriving in the glacial lakebed soil (black topsoil over mucky clay that had supported the wild, garlicky onions native to the area), there was little thought anything would change.
 After all, these same stinking onions, rendered “Chicagoua” by the French in a mispronunciation of the Native American word for them, what was had given Chicago its very name.
 But things were changing by the 1880s when the City of Chicago, determined to grow into a metropolis, came knocking at the doors of northern and western towns then outside its limits.
 Officials had seen the population exploding in these areas seven, eight, nine, ten miles from the city center and wanted in.
 Indeed, by 1884 the Town of Jefferson itself had boomed to 500 residents, mainly of Polish and German descent, according to the Electronic Encyclopedia of Chicago.
 And nearly a dozen streets to the north in the area known as Gladstone Park between N. Northwest Highway and N. Milwaukee had been platted, as evidenced on the map seen earlier under “Does Gladstone Park Even Have a Doggone History?”
 When Chicago dangled the prospect of better services for less money to independent municipalities struggling to provide water, electric, and sewer as well as run schools and maintain roads for increasing numbers of people, voters approved.
 In 1889 the Town of Jefferson along with many other villages let the city gobble them up in a grand annexation of 125 square miles and 225,000 people, as seen in the map below.
 Jefferson Park and the small section within it to the north that became Gladstone Park were swept up en masse.
 The die was cast.

-As part of improving transportation in the growing city, the pressure for more housing only increased in Northwest Chicago.
+As the city improved transportation to and from the Far Northwest section of the growing city, housing followed.
 More and more farmers started to divide and sell their land.
-Meanwhile, Chicago had adopted its seminal Burnham Plan in 1909 that established an orderly arrangement of streets for the whole city.
+Meanwhile, in 1909 Chicago had adopted its seminal Burnham Plan that established an orderly arrangement of streets for the whole city.
 New main arteries were to be perpendicular (north-south) or parallel (east-west).
-A grid system forming blocks with street at right angles to each other was prescribed as the most effective way to encourage growth.
-Further organization was to come in a clever alphabetical street naming scheme starting at Lake Michigan with “A” and going west.
+A grid system forming blocks with streets at right angles to each other was prescribed as the most effective way to encourage growth.
+Further organization was to come in a clever alphabetical naming scheme starting at Lake Michigan with names beginning with “A” and progressing west.
 For a complete discussion of these initiatives and the results of them, see Streets.

-In a Law of Unintended Consequences sort of way, the new straight roads sliced Gladstone Park’s three main diagonal roads into odd-angled intersections of two, three or more roads, creating more havoc than less.
-Compounding the problem was the fact that the slanted streets were all at different angles to each other in the first place.
-And they were all crammed together within a half mile.
-So when land developers began subdividing more tracts between the diagonal and straight roads to try to create the most salable rectangular lots within the recommended grids, it often became a game of pounding square pegs into round holes.
+In a Law of Unintended Consequences sort of way, the new straight roads sliced Gladstone Park’s three heavily-traveled diagonal arteries into odd-angled intersections of two, three or more roads, creating havoc.
+Compounding the problem was the fact that the slanted streets, crammed together within a half mile, were all at different angles to each other.
+So when land developers began subdividing more tracts of land between the diagonal and straight roads to try to create the most salable rectangular lots within the recommended grids, it often became a game of pounding square pegs into round holes.

 The end result: a patched-together quilt of roads with sections of tilted blocks alternating with straight ones and random streets intersecting at inconceivable angles.
-And everywhere a straight road met a diagonal, there were leftover pieces of land in odd shapes like slanted parallelograms, irregular quadrilaterals and triangles in scalene, isosceles and obtuse form.
+Everywhere a straight road met a diagonal, there were leftover pieces of land in odd shapes such as slanted parallelograms, irregular quadrilaterals and triangles in scalene, isosceles and obtuse form.
+Some of these are pictured in the Vintage Living section.

 How in Heck Did Gladstone Park Get Named after a British Prime Minister?